MalgorzataMikolajewicz/most-common-words/README.md

 # Most common words
- The application lists the most common words on the website (english or polish).
+ The application lists k the most common words on the website (english or polish).

 ## Project goal description
-The application was created to help my friend in quick recognition of the most common words on website without reading the entire text.
+The application was created for quick recognition of the most common words on a given website without the necessity of reading the entire text.
+The user enters the number of words (k).

 ## Technologies & libraries

     python 3.8.1
     requests
+    urllib.request
     BeautifulSoup
     nltk
     numpy